This is a list of all Portuguese courses. For more information, see Spanish and Portuguese.

 PORT:3100 Composition and Conversation3 s.h.

 Speaking, writing skills through discussion and oral presentations, grammar and vocabulary review, composition; materials from current Brazilian newspapers, magazines, short fiction, telenovelas and films.
-Requirements: PORT:2500 or PORT:3050.
+Requirements: one course numbered PORT:2500 or above.

 PORT:3130 Business Portuguese3 s.h.